AbooHamzah/darey.io-pbl/project-7.md

 * Then I restarted the html:

     sudo systemctl restart httpd

+* Then, I did a cd into the tooling folder and applied the tooling-db.sql script to the database using this command:

+   mysql -h <databse-private-ip> -u <db-username> -p <db-pasword> < tooling-db.sql USE tooling;

 * Back on the DB SERVER, I entered sql mode and then selected the tooling DB, created a table named users where I created a new admin user with username: aboohamzah and password: password: